SummaryRead the full fact sheet

 - Chemotherapy – cancer-killing medication is given intravenously (directly into a vein).
 Chemotherapy can be offered to women with early breast cancer as an extra treatment to surgery, radiotherapy or both.
 Chemotherapy has side effects that will depend on the type of medication you have, but can include nausea, vomiting and hair loss.

-- Hormone treatments – many breast cancers are influenced by the sex hormones oestrogen and progesterone.
-Hormone treatment can reduce the chances of breast cancer developing again.
+- Hormone-blocking treatments – many breast cancers are influenced by the sex hormones oestrogen and progesterone.
+Hormone-blocking treatment can reduce the chances of breast cancer developing again.

-- Biological therapies (also called immunotherapies) – strengthen the immune system to fight cancer.
-Several types of biological therapies are now used to treat breast cancer.
-Research is continuing and various types of therapies are being tested in clinical trials.
+- Immunotherapies – these are medicines that strengthen the immune system to fight cancer.
+Some types of immunotherapies are now being used to treat breast cancer.
+Research is continuing and various types of immunotherapies are being tested in clinical trials.

 - Complementary and alternative therapies – when used alongside your conventional cancer treatment, some of these therapies can make you feel better and improve quality of life.
 Others may not be so helpful and in some cases may be harmful.
 The Cancer Council Victoria booklet called Understanding complementary therapies can be a useful resource.